NGSchoolEU/website/content/ngschool2019/_index.md

 bg_image: images/ngschool/2019-001.jpg
 description: The adventures of bioscientists in the random forests
 draft: false
+information:
+- info: "Jachranka, Poland"
+  label: Location
+- info: "September 10 - 17, 2017"
+  label: Date
+- info: "xx"
+  label: Participants
 title: "#NGSchool2019"
 ---

 ### Topic

+NGSchool2019: Machine Learning for Biomedicine was held on 24-31 Oct in Białobrzegi, Poland, and was focused on Machine Learning (ML) and its application in
+Bioinformatics & NGS Data Analysis as well as personalised medicine.

 Advances in biological and medical technologies drive continuous generation of large amounts of biomedical Big Data.
 European Nucleotide Archive stores 260 million sequences comprising 339 trillion nucleotides.
 This will double in less than 3 years